-There are important effects of different sheep:cattle ratios on stock carrying capacity and the pasture feed demand profile.
-Fifteen sheep units/ ha do not equate with 15 cattle units/ ha.
-As illustrated in the following two graphs (Figs. 3.1 and 3.2) increasing proportions of cattle mean greater pasture demands, especially in autumn, winter and early spring and an overall reduction in stock carrying capacity Other aspects to consider are that as cattle numbers increase labour requirements overall are less but capital investment is much greater than for sheep.
+Different sheep:cattle ratios will affect stock carrying capacities and the pasture feed-demand profile.
+Fifteen sheep units/ha do not equate with 15 cattle units/ha.
+As illustrated in the following two graphs (Figs. 3.1 and 3.2) increasing proportions of cattle mean greater pasture demands, especially in autumn, winter and early spring and an overall reduction in stock carrying capacity.

+Other aspects to consider are that as cattle numbers increase labour requirements overall are less but capital investment is much greater than for sheep.
 Nevertheless, higher performing farms generally have a higher proportion of cattle.